-You have an UltraBook with USB C port and looking for this a good and simple monitor?
-Then Dell believes the U2419HC is the right model for you!
+You have an UltraBook with USB C port and looking for a good and simple monitor to match it?
+Then I believe the Dell UltraSharp U2419HC is the right model for you!

-In addition to the well-known with Dell monitors outstanding workmanship, the U2419HC should also score with a good image quality, as well as a USB C port.
+In addition to the well-known workmanship of Dell, the U2419HC also scores well in terms of image quality, as well as a USB C port connectivity.

 This USB C port pursues an “all-in-one” approach.
 This allows the Dell U2419HC not only the transfer of the image signal, but also controls an integrated USB hub and can charge your notebook.
 All this with a USB C cable!